 Although broad spaced and reconnaissance by design, drilling intersected anomalous gold mineralisation on several traverses, encountering 33m @ 0.5g/t Au (including 6m @ 1.4g/t Au) from 19 metres within an altered felsic porphyry with fine quartz stockworks.

-No further drilling has been conducted on the Project.
+No further drilling has been conducted on the Project for decades.